 The FDA expects the Investigator to follow as many participant protection procedures as possible.
-The Investigator should obtain an independent assessment by an uninvolved physician to verify that conditions for emergency use of a test article are applicable.
+The Investigator should obtain an independent assessment by an uninvolved physician to verify that conditions for emergency use of an unapproved device are applicable.

 Informed Consent for Emergency Use